coinproof/DePIN-Index-Token/README.md

 2. **Create a New File:**

    In the Remix file explorer, create a new file named `DePINIndexToken.sol` and paste the contract code.
+Change the DePIN ERC20 contract addresses inside the constructor.

 3. **Compile the Contract:**

-   - Select the Solidity compiler version `0.8.26` or compatible.
+   - Select the Solidity compiler version `0.8.26`.
    - Click "Compile DePINIndexToken.sol".

 4. **Deploy the Contract:**